yyong120/Rating_Prediction/README.md

 # 1b.
 Perform an exploratory analysis on this dataset to identify interesting phenomena
 ## Different fields in the csv file
-1. timestamp: Here we don't user the info.
-In the report we could mention maybe we could use this info in the future work.
+1. timestamp: Here we don't use this info.
+In the report we could mention that maybe we could use this info in the future work.
 2. size: XS, S, M, L, XL, 1X, 2X, 3X and 4X, mapped to 1-9. nan is mapped to 0.
 3. fit: user's feedback for the product.
 'Just right', 'Slightly small', 'Very small', 'Slightly large', 'Very large', mapped to 1-5. nan is mapped to 0.
 4. user_attr: user's body shape based on the product each user purchased.
 Small, Large, mapped to 1-2. nan is mapped to 0.